ADARSHHARI98/kafka-springboot/README.md

                                                   ├── Notification Consumer (group: notification-group)
                                                   └── Inventory Consumer    (group: inventory-group) Each consumer belongs to a different consumer group, so both receive every message independently.

+Added Mysql for saving the order details.
+Added Redis caching for order table.